NATCOL has developed a Code of Practice

-The Code reflects the experience of NATCOL’s members and prevailing principles relating to the classification, manufacturing, use and labelling of Colouring Foods.
-It is also inspired by the principles laid out in the European Commission Guidance Notes on the classification of food extracts with colouring properties of 2013.
+The Code reflects the experience of NATCOL’s members and prevailing principles relating to the classification, manufacturing, use and labelling of coloring Foods.
+It is also inspired by the principles laid out in the European Commission Guidance Notes on the classification of food extracts with coloring properties of 2013.

 This Code is based on the relevant EU regulatory framework and describes the following:

-Principles of the classification, source materials, manufacturing, quality and safety of Colouring Foods.
+- Principles of the classification, source materials, manufacturing, quality and safety of coloring Foods.

-Considerations for the use of Colouring Foods in food and drink applications.
+- Considerations for the use of coloring Foods in food and drink applications.

-Labelling of Colouring Foods both for Business to Business (B2B) supply, including documentation requirements in Annex B, and in finished products, with examples for the labelling on the ingredients list.
+- Labelling of coloring Foods both for Business to Business (B2B) supply, including documentation requirements in Annex B, and in finished products, with examples for the labelling on the ingredients list.

-Decision tree on how to distinguish between a Colouring Food and a Colour Additive in Annex C of this Code.
+- Decision tree on how to distinguish between a coloring Food and a color Additive in Annex C of this Code.